This event is sold out. Please email email@example.com to be added to the waitlist.

 Fredrik Berselius is originally from Stockholm, Sweden, and has spent most of his culinary career in New York City.
 He opened Aska, in its original location in 2012, where he was recognized for bridging the culinary heritage of his upbringing with the immediate environs of his Brooklyn address.
 Within less than a year, Berselius earned his first Michelin star, and Aska was named one of the 10 Best New Restaurants in America by Bon Appetit magazine.

-In 2014, Berselius decided to move the restaurant to a new and bigger location near the edge of the Williamsburg Bridge.
-Aska reopened in the summer of 2016 and within only a few months, it was awarded two Michelin stars, which have been retained every year since.
+In the summer of 2016, Berselius reopened Aska in a new location near the Williamsburg Bridge and within only a few months, it was awarded two Michelin stars, which have been retained every year since.

 Berselius’s first cookbook, Aska, was released with Phaidon in the spring of 2018.